 Written by Kelsey Duchesne

 My relationship with The Bachelor began as a secret.
-I couldn’t quite figure out why I liked it so much, because when looking at the show's surface, it seems like something I would actually hate.
+I couldn’t quite figure out why I liked it so much, because when looking at the show's surface, it seems like something I would absolutely hate.
 A bunch of ladies pining over one dude?
 Pass.
 The prize is a promise to marry someone you’ve known for 3 months (but have only seen them for a fraction of that time in front of cameras?)
 Pass.
 They never actually eat the food on their dates?
 A HARD pass.
 Yet every time I watched an episode (because I was bored or folding laundry or excuses, excuses, excuses) I was hooked.
 I was mesmerized.
 I would scream at the television “Don’t share your personal tragedy yet!
 It’s not time!”
 Or “She’s not here for you, Sean!”
-I certainly haven't watched every season, as being a Bachelor viewer is a commitment of time and emotion, but when I watch I am all in.

-For those of you who have been able to ignore the phenomenon, The Bachelor is a reality television series about a man (or woman- let's not forget The Bachelorette) trying to find true love.
-He does this by moving into a mansion, meeting 25-30 women, and sending a few home each week in an extremely dramatic fashion.
-During this time they travel to tropical beaches, attend bizarrely intimate concerts, and stare off at a seascape while revealing their deepest insecurities.
+For those of you who have been able to ignore the phenomenon (to which I'm genuinely impressed), The Bachelor is a reality television series about a man (or woman- let's not forget The Bachelorette) trying to find (fame. or--) true love.
+He does this by moving into Bachelor Mansion, meeting 25-30 women, and sending a few home each week in an extremely dramatic fashion (there are lots of crying-in-limo scenes.)
+During this time they travel to tropical beaches, attend bizarrely intimate concerts, and stare off into a sunset while revealing their deepest insecurities.
 In the end, the Bachelor can only choose one winner, who he can ask to marry or continue to date.
 The formula is simple, and the results are pure magic.
 Today I will break down the Bachelor (the good, the bad, and the ugly) and help you answer the question you've always (okay, maybe not always) wondered: Should I be watching the Bachelor?!

 FIRST OF ALL: IT’S NOT ABOUT LOVE- IT’S ABOUT THE GAME.